 In March 2017, David spoke at the Voltage Connect conference, which was hosted by Berklee College of Music.
 His presentation focused on the evolution of keyboard technology, and included a photo journey of all of his Keyboard Rigs Throughout the Years.

 David is on the cover of the July 2016 issue of Keyboard Magazine along with Billy Joel.
 The cover story includes an interview and a complete description of David's current keyboard rig.

 Keyboard Magazine posted a web feature on David's keyboard rigs as they evolved throughout the years.
 Starting with his first keyboard rig from 1982 with Rainbow (pictured here) all the way up to and including his current setup with Billy Joel.
-The feature is called Keyboard Rigs Throughout the Years.
+The feature is now on this website in a new section called Keyboard Rigs Throughout the Years.

 In March 2016,David did a series of lectures at his alma mater, Berklee College of Music.
 While there he did an interview for Berklee's website.
 A shortened version of the interview also appeared in the Summer 2016 issue of Berklee's alumni publication called Berklee Today.